RosalinaFan573/MoreNuggets/README.md

 # MoreNuggets
 Hello!
-This is the GitHub repository for my More Nuggets mod.
+This is the GitHub repository for RosalinaFan573's More Nuggets mod.
+Thank you for being interested in my code! :)